clearbits/guagame/README.md

 # Required, the API key got from OpenAI (https://platform.openai.com/account/api-keys)
 OPENAI_API_KEY="sk-XXXXXXXXX"
 # Optional, the agent server of OpenAI API.
-Use this when the offical Open
+Use this when the offical OpenAI API server is unr